 Leaving a church can be a hard decision for many of us, especially if we have been there for a long time.
-And, in fact, we are warned about constantly criticizing, complaining, or being divisive within the church body.
+And we are warned about constantly criticizing, complaining, or being divisive within the church body.
 But is there a time when we must disagree?
 If so, how should it be done?
 And are there times when we should leave a church?

 Also, we will look at the question of spanking.
 Should physical discipline be a part of today’s parenting?
 And if you spank, what should be your heart attitude when doing so?